“Decolonizing” Therapy

 The authors go on to discuss how “the Black Church is in essence a protest of the white patriarchy and oppression in society” and argue the need for “dismantling oppressive religious structures.”

-The disciplines of psychology and therapy are indeed vulnerable to the enthusiasms of White cultural elites and they often prove useless if not counterproductive for the human guinea pigs (both Black and White) subjected to them.
+The disciplines of psychology and therapy are indeed vulnerable to the enthusiasms of white cultural elites and they often prove useless if not counterproductive for the inherently valuable human lives subjected to them.
 Haskins may have a point that such intellectual fashions are best avoided and that traditional Black religiosity may lead to better mental health outcomes.
-Whether embracing oppressor/victim rhetoric will help Black people overcome their emotional and mental challenges and thrive in contemporary society, however, remains to be seen.
+Whether embracing oppressor-victim rhetoric will help Black students overcome their emotional and mental challenges and thrive in contemporary society, however, remains to be seen.

 2.7 3 votes